bdelacretaz/bertrands-blog-2023/src/posts/2017/2017-05-19-apache-lean-and-mean-durable-fun.md

 Open Source communities are not one-size-fits-all: there's space for different types of communities, and by exposing each community's positive aspects, instead of trying to get them to fight each other, we might just grow the collective pie and live happily ever after (there's a not-so-hidden message to sensationalistic bloggers in that last paragraph).

 I'm very happy with the ASF being the turbocharged Diesel engine of Open Source - it does have to stay on its toes to make sure it doesn't turn into a boring old-style Diesel, but there's no need to rush evolution.
 There's space for different styles.

+> This blog post of mine that was initially published by [Computerworld UK](http://www.computerworlduk.com/it-business/apache-lean-and-mean-durable-fun--3570408/).